 Our Compensation Committee consists of Mr. Elkins, as Chair, Dr. Lee and Mr. Tavakoli.
-Our Board of Directors has determined that each of Mr. Elkins, Dr. Lee and Mr. Tavakoli is independent under applicable NYSE listing standards.
-In making such determination of independence for Mr. Elkins, the Board of Directors specifically considered Mr. Elkins' previous employment and consulting arrangement with Avenue.
+Following the Annual Meeting, our Compensation Committee will consist of Mr. Tanner, as Chair, Mr. Elkins, Dr. Lee and Mr. Tavakoli, subject to their election as directors at the Annual Meeting.
+Our Board has determined that each of Mr. Elkins, Dr. Lee and Mr. Tavakoli is independent under NYSE listing standards.
+In making such determination of independence for Mr. Elkins, the Board specifically considered Mr. Elkins' previous employment and consulting arrangement with Avenue.

+The Compensation Committee held eight meetings in 2015.
 The Compensation Committee has overall responsibility for evaluating and approving our executive officer and director compensation plans, policies and programs, as well as all equity-based compensation plans and policies.